-Redstor's Enterprise Server Edition (ESE) Agent can backup Microsoft SQL Server databases using Virtual Shadow Copy (VSS).
-As with backing up open/locked files, VSS takes a snapshot which is then used by the Agent instead of live data files.
+Redstor's Enterprise Server Edition (ESE) Agent can backup Microsoft SQL Server databases using the Volume Shadow Copy Service (VSS).
+As with backing up other open or locked files (i.e. files that are constantly being modified), VSS takes a snapshot which is then used by the Agent instead of live data files.

 To make a backup selection of SQL databases, open the Agent and click the SQL view button on the left.
 The databases will be shown in the format SQL > Server Name > Instance Name > Database Name.
 You can have multiple instances, each with multiple databases, as seen below.